 What are your clinical results?

 Backed by a global clinical trial, Aquablation therapy has demonstrated a significant reduction in sexual side effects when compared to transurethral resection of the prostate (TURP), the surgical gold standard.
-SEE THE DETAILS
+See clinical data.

 What are the risks associated with Aquablation therapy?